suse-edge/suse-edge.github.io/docs/product/atip/management-cluster.md

 ### 1. Add the Helm repository

 There are three releases available to be added as a Helm repository for Rancher.
 In our case, we will use the `rancher-stable` because it's the release recommended for production environments, but you could use `rancher-latest` or `rancher-alpha` if you want.
+Also, there is a `rancher primer` release that is the enterprise version of Rancher.

 `helm repo add rancher-stable https://releases.rancher.com/server-charts/stable`